 Guidelines for photo documentation of the community-based learning process and/or product.

-Provide guidance documenting project including photography and written material.
+- Guidance documenting projects including photography and written material.

-Assistance garnering media coverage and press for the project or its outcomes (achieved in partnership with MICA's Communications Department).
+- Garnering media coverage (achieved in partnership with MICA's Communications Department).

 - Modest faculty stipend for development of new course content.